canmom/canmom.github.io/_drafts/nier/dod-part-2.md

 ### If you don't find Manah

+{% include youtube.html id='MsrFtzQra9c?start=9948&end=10177' capt="Caim learns about Furiae's feelings, and she kills herself." %}

 Caim meets Inuart in the inner sanctum, still loyal to the Empire.
 Inuart explains that he's no traitor---he's creating a new world!
 Furiae is still alive, and begs Inuart not to stay there.

 In the background, Manah laughs in the deep voice of the power possessing her.
 She uses some kind of magic to pin Furiae to the glass pillar, and echoes her thoughts out loud---including the ones about being into Caim.
 Caim looks on mutely, and backs away slightly---and, in the face of his rejection, Furiae grabs a dagger and stabs herself.

 Caim despairs.
-He raises his sword to attack Manah, but Angelus persuades him to rush to go after the EGgs instead.
+He raises his sword to attack Manah, but Angelus persuades him to rush to go after the Eggs instead.
 The story rejoins chapter 7.

 ### If you do find Manah

 Rather than entering the inner sanctum, Caim turns around and runs back, and finds Manah dancing in one of the rooms of the fortress.
 He gives chase, and tracks Manah to a round room with a small stepped dais.
 Caim moves to kill her, but Seere jumps into the way.
 He blames himself for Manah's condition, and begs her to be strong.

+{% include youtube.html id='MsrFtzQra9c?start=10993&end=11157' capt="Seere confronts his sister, and resigns to have Golem kill her." %}

 Manah rises onto the dais and gives a short speech. *She* is loved by the Angels... and the other humans refuse to be loved.
 So Seere asks Golem to help.